-Check this check box when set up is complete.
-This single character alphanumeric field stores a "Y" (yes) or "N" (no) entry.
-During the setup procedures (after first installing your Accounts Receivable system) this box is not checked.
-Flag is set to "N".
-While not checked this field is set to N, you may enter customer open items and even delete customers that have a non-zero balance.
+This single-character alphanumeric field stores a "Y" (yes) or "N" (no) entry.
+During the setup procedures (after first installing your Accounts Receivable system) this flag is set to "N".
+While this field is set to N, you may enter customer open items and even delete customers that have a non-zero balance.

-After completing the setup of your company's information (setup using the Setup Receivables Menu options) and when you are ready to begin entering transactions, check this box.you need to set change the entry in this field to "Y".
+After completing the setup of your company's information (setup using the Setup Receivables Menu options) and when you are ready to begin entering transactions, you need to set change the entry in this field to "Y".
 You must indicate that setup is complete before you are able to post transactions.
-After checking this boxentering "Y" in this field the system will display the grand total of all open items entered.
+After entering "Y" in this field the system will display the grand total of all open items entered.
 If the total is incorrect, enter a "N" to the "Continue?" prompt and correct your data.

 It is possible, though not recommended, to change the setting of this field from "Y" to "N".
 If no Accounts Receivable transactions have been entered, there is no harm in switching the setting from "Y" to "N".
 If you change the setting from "Y" to "N", all AR transactions will be deleted.
-The open items will-remain.
+The open items will remain.